 The last day of the camino is one of its hardest as well.
 Not only is this stage 39 kilometers long, the altitude changes quite a bit as well.
-Many pilgrims prefer to stop on the route just before Santiago and go to Santiago the next morning.
+Many pilgrims prefer to stop on the route in O Pedrouzo (Arca de Pino) and go to Santiago the next morning.

 In the first part of this day you will pass through several hamlets.
 The first notable stop might be in Santa Irene, where a small 18th century chapel is located.

 After passing Arca do Pino and Amenal, the camino continues to Labacolla where the parish church of Sabugueira dedicated to San Pelayo is found.